HEGADE/Deepcopy/readme.md

 # DeepCopy
-### allows you to copy all from specified file type from your entire file system of computer
+### allows you to copy all form specified file type from your entire file system of computer
 <hr/>

 ## Usage